 - Tens of thousands of members, from which it raises in excess of $4 million annually;

 - A number of members who are making unsolicited, significant, five-figure annual gifts with valuable connections to prospective donors outside the current membership;

 - Engaged, energized senior staff, with a mix of long-standing and new members;

-- Strategic planning that will be completed in early 2019 to ensure a goal-oriented roadmap with which to increase engagement;
+- Strategic planning that was completed in early 2019 to ensure a goal-oriented roadmap with which to increase engagement;

 - Current fundraising assessment process by outside counsel to provide guidance to the President and CEO, Board and incoming CDO;

 - Persuasive public message, focused in an intelligent, non-partisan way at one of the most compelling issues facing the nation today: church-state separation; and

 - Board members who are eager to define and solidify a more prominent fundraising role for themselves and the organization.

 Americans United aims to combine these strengths with the abilities and experience of a skilled development professional to create a development program of national reach, securing support far beyond the present levels — enlisting the aid of donors of all backgrounds as well as foundations, corporations and other funding sources.